pypy/pypy.org/posts/2022/03/how-is-pypy-tested.rst

 .. _`intermediate representation`: https://www.pypy.org/posts/2018/09/the-first-15-years-of-pypy-3412615975376972020.html

-As an example, here is a small test that loading the attribute of a constant global instance can be completely constant folded away
+As an example, here is a small test that loading the attribute of a constant global instance can be completely constant folded away:

 .. code:: python